Support for Disabilities: Technical Standards and Provision of Americans with Disabilities Act Accommodations

 The Robert Larner, M.D.
 College of Medicine at The University of Vermont is committed to protecting the privacy of all learners throughout this process.
-In addition, early communication with the relevant course directors and administrators is essential to a successful partnership in arranging accommodations.
+In addition, early communication with the Office of Medical Education (i.e., curriculum and

 Step 1: Review Technical Standards for Advancement & Graduation

-To learn more about disability services and accommodations procedures at UVM LCOM, please visit and review information and resources available on the SAS Larner College of Medicine (LCOM) Students webpage, and/or arrange a confidential intake/informational meeting with the SAS office.
-Appointments can take place via phone, Skype, or in person.
+To learn more about disability services and ADA accommodations procedures at UVM LCOM, please visit and review information and resources available on the UVM Student Accessibility Services and Medical Student Accommodations web-page,

 Step 2: Contact UVM Student Accessibility Services (SAS)